 Patterns - A discernible regularity in the world

-Scene - Demoscene, warez, cracking, hacking, phreaking, etcetera
+Scene - Demoscene, warez, cracking, hacking, phreaking, etc

 Sloyd - A special kind of craft

-Street art - Text graphics hits the streets, or the streets hit text graphics
+Street art - Text graphics hit the streets

 Tessellations - Like a more complex form of mosaic